Wegovy (Semaglutide)

 What Is Wegovy?

-Wegovy is a prescription drug from Novo Nordisk that is FDA-approved for weight loss in obese or overweight adults and children aged 12 and up.
+Wegovy is a prescription drug from Novo Nordisk that is FDA-approved for weight loss in obese or overweight adults and children ages 12 and up.
 In March 2024, the FDA also approved Wegovy to reduce the risk of heart disease in overweight and obese adults.
-Though patients with Type 2 diabetes can take Wegovy, it is not FDA-approved for the indication.
+Though patients with Type 2 diabetes can take Wegovy, it is not FDA-approved for the the treatment of diabetes.
+Semaglutide, the active ingredient in Wegovy, is also available as Ozempic which is FDA-approved for Type 2 diabetes.

 The active ingredient semaglutide mimics a gastrointestinal hormone that the body naturally releases when a person eats.
 Semaglutide also impacts the parts of the brain responsible for signaling satiation and fullness after eating.